Azure/Industrial-IoT/docs/opc-publisher/readme.md

 Example use cases:

-* A customer wants to gather the configuration of an asset by reading configuration parameters of the asset.
+- A customer wants to gather the configuration of an asset by reading configuration parameters of the asset.
-* A customer wants to browse an OPC UA server’s information model/address space for telemetry selection.
+- A customer wants to browse an OPC UA server’s information model/address space for telemetry selection.
-* An industrial solution wants to react on a condition detected in an asset by changing a configuration parameter in the asset.
+- An industrial solution wants to react on a condition detected in an asset by changing a configuration parameter in the asset.

-## OPC UA Certificates management

-OPC Publisher connects to OPC UA servers built into machines or industrial systems via OPC UA client/server.
-There is an OPC UA client built into the OPC Publisher Edge module.
-OPC UA Client/server uses an OPC UA Secure Channel to secure this connection.
-The OPC UA Secure Channel in turn uses X.509 certificates to establish *trust* between the client and the server.
-This is done through *mutual* authentication, i.e. the certificates must be "accepted" (or trusted) by both the client and the server.

-To simplify setup, the OPC Publisher Edge module has a setting to automatically trust all *untrusted* server certificates ("--aa").
-Please note that this does not mean OPC Publisher will accept any certificate presented.
-If Certificates are malformed or if certificates chains cannot be validated the certificate is considered broken (and not untrusted) and will be rejected as per OPC Foundation Security guidelines.
-In particular if a server does not provide a full chain it should be configured to do so, or the entire chain must be pre-provisioned in the OPC Publishers `PKI` folder structure.

-By default, the OPC Publisher module will create a self signed x509 certificate with a 1 year expiration.
-This default, self signed cert includes the Subject Microsoft.Azure.IIoT.
-This certificate is fine as a demonstration, but for real applications customers may want to [use their own certificate](#use-custom-opc-ua-application-instance-certificate-in-opc-publisher).

-The biggest hurdle most OT admins need to overcome when deploying OPC Publisher is to configure the OPC UA server (equipment) to accept this OPC Publisher X.509 certificate (the other side of mutual trust).
-There is usually a configuration tool that comes with the built-in OPC UA server where certificates can be trusted.
-For example for KepServerEx, configure the trusted Client certificate as discussed [here]( https://www.kepware.com/getattachment/ccefc1a5-9b13-41e6-99d9-2b00cc85373e/opc-ua-client-server-easy-guide.pdf).

-To use the [OPC PLC Server Simulator](https://docs.microsoft.com/en-us/samples/azure-samples/iot-edge-opc-plc/azure-iot-sample-opc-ua-server/), be sure to include the `–-aa` switch or copy the server.der to the pki.
-The pki path can be configured using the `PkiRootPath` command line argument.

-### Use custom OPC UA application instance certificate in OPC Publisher

-By default, the OPC Publisher module will create a self signed x509 certificate with a 1 year expiration.
-This default, self signed cert includes the Subject Microsoft.Azure.IIoT.
-This certificate is fine as a demonstration, but for real applications customers may want to use their own certificate.
-One can enable use of CA-signed app certs for OPC Publisher using env variables in both orchestrated and standalone modes.

-Besides the `ApplicationCertificateSubjectName`, the `ApplicationName` should be provided as well and needs to be the same value as we have in CN field of the `ApplicationCertificateSubjectName` like in the example below.

-`ApplicationCertificateSubjectName="CN=TEST-PUBLISHER,OU=Windows2019,OU=\"Test OU\",DC=microsoft,DC=com"`

-`ApplicationName ="TEST-PUBLISHER"`

 ## OPC Publisher API